 Associate Professor Criminal Justice

-Dr. Todd Wuestewald is an Associate Professor of Criminal Justice for OU Extended Campus.
+Dr. Todd Wuestewald is an Associate Professor of Criminal Justice for the OU College of Professional and Continuing Studies.
 Before joining OU, Dr. Wuestewald was an Assistant Professor of Criminal Justice at the University of Arkansas at Fort Smith.

 Dr. Wuestewald received his PhD in Education from Oklahoma State University, a master's in Criminal Justice from Northeastern State University, and a Master of Public Administration from the University of Oklahoma.
 His research focuses on participative management in policing, organizational climate, and practitioner-researcher collaborations.